Thank you for purchasing the Forward theme. The instructions here will guide you through the theme so you can get your

 The campaign section of the demo is site is created with the WooCommerce plugin.
 This excellent shopping cart handles all of the transactional elements for us, allowing you to collect donations and sell items if you’d like to.
 In order to use our campaign plugin, you’ll need to install and activate WooCommerce first.

-Once you have WooCommerce set up, you can begin creating campaigns.
-The instructions for downloading and using the campaign plugin are found on this page: https://www.organizedthemes.com/campaign-extension-for-woocommerce-plugin/
+Once you have WooCommerce set up, you can begin creating campaigns and setting up the name your own price products.
+The instructions for downloading and using the campaign plugin and the Name Your Own Price plugin are found on this page: https://www.organizedthemes.com/campaign-extension-for-woocommerce-plugin/

-You can set up your site’s navigation menus by going to the Appearance section in your WordPress dashboard and selecting Menus.
-Here’s a quick video to show how this works:
+You can set up your site’s navigation menus by going to the Appearance section in your WordPress dashboard and selecting Menus or in Appearance > Customize > Menus.
+Here’s a quick video to show how the first option works:

 The social icons in the right hand side of the navigation bar in the demo are made with a navigation menu.
 If you’d like to do this on your own site you can.
 Create a new navigation menu just for your social icons.
 Look in the left hand column for the “links” section.
 You’ll use this to add in your social icons.
 Just enter the full URL to your profile on the social network you’d like to link to.
 Add a label for it, the name of the network would be a good idea.
 Then add the link to your navigation menu.
 Repeat that for all the networks you’d like to add and save your menu.
 Then, assign your menu to the “Social Icons” menu location.
 That will cause your icons to be visible there.